Lookieman/Lookieman/README.md

 - 👋 Hi, I’m @Lookieman
 - 👀 I’m interested in Liverpool (the football club), video games and chess among other things
-- 🌱 I’m currently learning on Python and Data Science.
-CUrrently my Github is to hold my learnings and exercises
+- 🌱 I’m currently learning on Python and ML/AI.
+CUrrently my Github is to hold my learnings and exercises as well as hold some projects from my Masters in AI course.
-- 💞️ I’m looking to contribute to open-source projects, hoping to solidify my learnings on Python
+- 💞️ I’m looking to contribute to open-source projects, hoping to solidify my learnings on Python as well as ML/AI
 - 📫 I can be reached at luqman.mohdali@gmail.com

 <!---